4 Reasons Counting Calories Does More Harm than Good and 10 Things You Can Do Instead

 “If I eat more today than yesterday, I will gain weight!”
 Another common fear and barrier to intuitive eating that I often hear from my clients.

 By allowing ourselves to only consume only a certain number of calories every day, we are not allowing or trusting our bodies to do their job by naturally regulating our intake.
 Some days we need MORE than X amount of calories and some days we might need LESS.
 Varying intake is NORMAL.
-Your body knows when it needs more and when we’re counting calories (or macros or anything else…) we stop listening to our bodies instead relying on these often misleading external cues (again, regulated by the diet industry) to guide us.
+Your body knows when it needs more and when we’re counting calories (or macros or anything else…) we stop listening to our internal cues instead relying on these often misleading external cues (again, regulated by the diet industry) to guide us.
+We have more about internal and external cues and why they are so important here and here.

 Avoiding social gatherings for fear that the food you may be offered will push you outside of your calorie limit?
 Find yourself restricting all day, banking your calories so that you can consume them all in one sitting?
 Worry that you won't know how to "count" that meal you have with your best friend?
 If you find yourself avoiding opportunities with family and friends because your calorie counting endeavors are causing you anxiety, it may be time to delete your app and ditch your notebook.
 One of the MANY reasons we eat food is for enjoyment!
 Food is pleasurable and even more so when enjoyed with those you care about.
 I'd hate to see you missing out on these experiences because these calories, these units of energy, have the the power.